internetarchive/iari/INVESTIGATIONS.md

 and ProveIt deals with the wikitext. https://en.wikipedia.org/wiki/Wikipedia:ProveIt

-# References in Wikipedia
+# References in Wikipedia investigation
+There are about 200 million in total according to extractions from dumps done by scientists.

-## Many references are lacking any template = big issue
+## Many references are plain text ie. no template is used = big issue
 These are completely ignore by wcdimportbot because we only support references entered in one of the currently 30 templates we support.